 On the other end (in-line with Oracle’s “cloud first” strategy), Oracle has released Oracle Analytics for Applications (OAX), specifically designed for Oracle SaaS Applications like Oracle Fusion Cloud SaaS and NetSuite.
-So, if you plan to migrate from on-premise Oracle ERPs like EBS, PSFT, JDE to Oracle Fusion SaaS, it directly impacts your OBIA.
+So, if you plan to migrate from on-premise Oracle ERPs like EBS, PSFT, and JDE to Oracle Fusion SaaS, it directly impacts your OBIA.

-Jade Global has been working with our Oracle customers very closely and have helped them tackle such complex situations.
-We have applied the experience and knowledge gained through these projects into our proprietary tools and framework.
-The patent pending tools we have created such as InfatoODI can accelerate the migration from Informatica to ODI while delivering a guarantee to retain the ETL logic you have implemented over the years.
+Jade Global has worked closely with our Oracle customers and helped them tackle such complex situations.
+We have applied the experience and knowledge gained through these projects to our proprietary tools and framework.
+The patent pending tools we have created, such as InfatoODI, can accelerate the migration from Informatica to ODI while delivering a guarantee to retain the ETL logic you have implemented over the years.

 We have also encountered situations where customers did not have deeper dependencies on OBIA.
 In these scenarios, our OBIPro (a set of assessment tools and framework) helped them expedite the migration and eliminated complete dependencies from OBIA.

-- The OBIA upgrade option will migrate you to the latest version of OBIA and let you continue utilizing the OBIA until 2030 on the latest certified Oracle platforms like Oracle Analytics Cloud (OAC), OBIEE12c, FMW 12c, Autonomous Data Warehouse (ADW), ODI12c etc.
+- The OBIA upgrade option will migrate you to the latest version of OBIA and let you continue utilizing the OBIA until 2030 on the latest certified Oracle platforms like Oracle Analytics Cloud (OAC), OBIEE12c, FMW 12c, Autonomous Data Warehouse (ADW), ODI12c, etc.

-Finally, to deliver the confidence score of each option, five decision factors will be compared as listed in the diagram below (TCO, Risks, Maturity, Time to Value and Scalability) Read the blog: Things to Know if you are Considering an Upgrade to the latest Version of Oracle BI Apps and Moving to Oracle Data Integrator (ODI)
+Finally, to deliver the confidence score of each option, five decision factors will be compared as listed in the diagram below (TCO, Risks, Maturity, Time to Value, and Scalability) Read the blog: Things to Know if you are Considering an Upgrade to the latest Version of Oracle BI Apps and Moving to Oracle Data Integrator (ODI)

 Here are customer case studies where two Jade Global customers each selected a different option when deciding their path to upgrade or migrate from OBIA:

-Feel free to reach out to Jade Global by emailing firstname.lastname@example.org or filling out the Contact Us form below to better understand our offerings that can help you expedite an OBIA upgrade or migration.
+Feel free to reach out to Jade Global by emailing firstname.lastname@example.org or filling out the Contact Us form below to understand better our offerings that can help you expedite an OBIA upgrade or migration.